ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
 Cancer care teams include a variety of other health care professionals, such as physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Descriptions of the most common treatment options for both pleural and peritoneal mesothelioma are listed below.
 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
 The type of surgery for mesothelioma depends on the stage and location of the cancer.

-Pleural mesothelioma.
+Pleural mesothelioma (Updated 1/2018).
 For patients with pleural mesothelioma, the surgeon may remove the cancerous lining around the lung.
-This procedure is called a pleurectomy.
-Generally, the tumor cannot be completely removed with a pleurectomy.
+This procedure is called a pleurectomy/decortication.
+Generally, the tumor cannot be completely removed with a pleurectomy/decortication.
 A more aggressive surgery for pleural mesothelioma is called an extrapleural pneumonectomy.
 This is the removal of the lining of the lung, the entire lung, a portion of the diaphragm, and often a portion of the lining around the heart.
 This is a difficult surgery and is recommended only after the doctor has reviewed many factors, including the patient’s overall health and the stage of the disease.
-Sometimes, additional treatment such as radiation therapy or chemotherapy may be recommended (see below).
+Additional treatment after surgery such as chemotherapy and/or radiation therapy are often recommended (see below).
+Chemotherapy and/or radiation therapy may also be given before surgery.